AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 * regularly (~4h): this ensures that all fuzzing campaigns on the servers "see" the same thing.
 It is like fuzzing on a huge server.
 * in intervals of 1/10th of the overall expected runtime of the fuzzing you sync.
-This tries a bit to combine both. have some individuality of the paths each campaign on a server explores, on the other hand if one gets stuck where another found progress this is handed over making it unstuck.
+This tries a bit to combine both.
+Have some individuality of the paths each campaign on a server explores, on the other hand if one gets stuck where another found progress this is handed over making it unstuck.